Frequently Asked Questions

 However, all PHII graduates receive a free 1-year membership in the National Society of Home Inspectors (NSHI),

 a respected non-profit association more than 12 years-old that has a reasonable $149 renewal rate.

 Is live classroom training required?

-states require some or all pre-license education to be face-to-face and some states require field training in addition
+some or all pre-license education to be face-to-face and some states require field training in addition to classroom

-to classroom or online hours.
-Field training labs can be taken as scheduled at our training facility, and can be
+or online hours.
+Field training labs can be taken as scheduled at our training facility, and can be taken at anytime

 How long does the course take?